staydecent/PressPenguin/README.md

 ### Markup

-The markup is cleanm, standards based html5.
+The markup is cleanm, semantic html5.

 ### CSS